 “You could point at the menu with a pen.”

 “Naw,” but her face lights up.
 She almost blushes.

 Hank walks in with the careful shuffle of a professional drunk, silhouetted in the dying light of the outside world like a superhero.
 His cheeks are red and splotchy in his grey face, and his eyes are lost and watering.
 We know he’s been drinking all day, we know he’ll drink more while he’s here.
 We all know he’ll drive away from here, and we won’t stop him.
 Every bar in America has at least one.
 He hoists himself onto a stool with a little stagger and fixes me with his boozy smile.
 He’s wearing khakis and a polo shirt and a red trucker’s hat with MAGA in white letters.
 He doesn’t need to talk to me, but he will.
+The confession.
 I know what he drinks, I know what he thinks, and I know the exact words he’ll use to tell me all about it.
 I know he’ll do it over and over every day until one of us dies or leaves this place forever.
 He thinks we’re glad to see him, but we’re not, we never are.

 I pass through the kitchen to the walk-in.
 Rosie wears plastic gloves and is up to her elbows in raw meat.
 Her hair is coming loose and catching in her eyes.
 How I long to help her brush it away.
 But I don’t, I pass through without speaking.
 Her children are just outside the open door screaming about worms.
 Someone will come later to take them away, her sister or her friend.
 I don’t know.
 I don’t know her language well enough to ask her.
 I don’t know her language.